16 Energizing, Immunity-Boosting Drink Recipes

-There's a simple fix to eliminating more sugar and fat from your diet that's easier than you might imagine: Cut out those sneaky liquid calories coming from your daily drinks!
-The grocery store shelves are stocked with tons of zero calorie energy drinks and diet sodas, all with one thing in common: a long list of ingredients too hard to pronounce with no nutrients.
-Multiple studies have repeatedly shown that drinks like these lead to health problems like high blood pressure, irregular heartbeat, insomnia, diabetes, obesity, acne, dehydration, kidney problems, restlessness—and the list goes on!
+There's a simple fix to eliminating more sugar and fat from your diet that's easier than you might imagine: Cut out those sneaky liquid calories coming from your daily drinks.
+The grocery store shelves are stocked with tons of zero-calorie energy drinks and diet sodas, all with one thing in common—a long list of ingredients too hard to pronounce with no nutrients.

 Coconut milk and matcha green tea powder are a matcha made in heaven!
 This bright green powder is an antioxidant-rich tea that packs in as much nutrition as 10 cups of your average cup of green tea.
 Matcha is a metabolism-boosting super powder that can be combined with the healthy fat of coconut milk for a latte and will do more than just wake you up!
 Adding a touch of natural sweetener like maple syrup or honey gives it the perfect amount of sweetness without causing your blood sugar to drop later.

 Fermented lemonade soda

 Fermented food and drinks are an easy, gut-friendly way to add probiotics to your diet without having to purchase those pricey supplements.
 Fermentation also creates tons of beneficial enzymes, B vitamins, and omega-3 fatty acids that help your digestive system and make it easier to absorb nutrients from other foods.
 If this sounds good to you (and it should!), don't miss these 14 Fermented Foods to Fit Into Your Diet.

 Get the recipe from Nourished Kitchen.